Sometimes the simplest bits of kit are best. The plyo box offers complete versatility. And you don’t need a user manual to navigate it.

 You can shift the focus of the exercise and the muscle engaged by doing the exercise laterally too.
 In this version, you’ll start with the box to your side rather than facing it.

-Calf raises are an isolated exercise that target muscles in the lower leg.
+Calf raises are an isolated exercise that targets muscles in the lower leg.
 You can do these on the edge of the plyo box as part of a wider routine if you’re looking to develop strength and endurance here.

 Dips are an effective way to target the triceps at the back of the upper arm.
 Get into position by sitting with your back against the box and your feet flat on the floor.
 Place the palms of your hands on the box behind you.
 Lift yourself up so that your arms are straight and your glutes come off the floor.

-Then dip, by bending the elbows and keeping your weight in your upper body.
+Then dip by bending the elbows and keeping your weight in your upper body.
 Your body should lower down as you do.
 Don’t collapse your weight on the floor but keep the tension in your arms as you continue to raise and lower yourself up and down.

 Elevated glute bridge